Rajeeva Laxman Karandikar

 Rajeeva Laxman Karandikar (born 11 June 1956) is an Indian mathematician, statistician and psephologist.
 He served as the director of Chennai Mathematical Institute (CMI) from 2010 until 2021 and now he is Professor Emeritus at CMI.
 He is a Fellow of the Indian Academy of Sciences and Indian National Science Academy.

-He is also the Chairman of the National Statistical Commission, Government of India.
+He also served as Chairman of the National Statistical Commission, Government of India, from 2022 to 2026.

 Academic life

 He received his B.Sc. degree in mathematics from Holkar Science College, University of Indore, Indore in June 1976 and his M.Stat. from Indian Statistical Institute in July 1978.
 He later obtained his PhD degree from ISI, Calcutta in December 1981.
 He went for his postdoctoral research to University of North Carolina, Chapel Hill to work under Gopinath Kallianpur.
 He spent three years as a visiting professor at University of North Carolina at Chapel Hill and returned to Indian Statistical Institute, Delhi in 1984 as an associate professor.
 He became a full professor in 1989.
 In 2006, he moved to Cranes Software International Limited as executive vice president for analytics.
 He moved to Chennai Mathematical Institute in 2010.